vocalpy/hybrid-vocal-classifier/docs/index.rst

 The main application is for scientists studying birdsong.
 (You can read more about that on the :doc:`more_about` page.)

-Writing scripts with HVC requires almost no coding.
+Running HVC requires almost no coding.
-The user writes configuration files in YAML, a language for specifying data structures.
-YAML is meant to be easy for humans to read and write.
+The user writes configuration files in YAML, a simple language that is meant to be easy for humans to read and write.
 Most users will only have to copy the example .yml files and then change a couple of parameters.

-Here's how you'd run an analysis using HVC:
+Here's a code sample that gives a high-level view of how you run HVC:

 .. code-block:: python

    import hvc

+   # extract features from audio to train machine learning models
    hvc.extract('extract_config.yml')
+   # train models and select model with best accuracy
    hvc.select('select_config.yml')
+   # use trained model to predict labels for unlabeled data
    hvc.predict('predict_config.yml')

 Advantages of hybrid-vocal-classifier:
 --------------------------------------

++ frees up hundreds of hours spent hand labeling data
 + completely open source, free
 + makes it easy to compare multiple machine learning algorithms
 + almost no coding required, configurable with text files